tritonJS826/masters-way/mw-chat-bff/apiAutogenerated/general/docs/SchemasWayPopulatedResponse.md

 SetChildren sets Children field to given value.

-### GetCopiedFromWayId
+### GetCopiedFromWayUuid

-`func (o *SchemasWayPopulatedResponse) GetCopiedFromWayId() string`
+`func (o *SchemasWayPopulatedResponse) GetCopiedFromWayUuid() string`

-GetCopiedFromWayId returns the CopiedFromWayId field if non-nil, zero value otherwise.
+GetCopiedFromWayUuid returns the CopiedFromWayUuid field if non-nil, zero value otherwise.

-### GetCopiedFromWayIdOk
+### GetCopiedFromWayUuidOk

-`func (o *SchemasWayPopulatedResponse) GetCopiedFromWayIdOk() (*string, bool)`
+`func (o *SchemasWayPopulatedResponse) GetCopiedFromWayUuidOk() (*string, bool)`

-GetCopiedFromWayIdOk returns a tuple with the CopiedFromWayId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCopiedFromWayUuidOk returns a tuple with the CopiedFromWayUuid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCopiedFromWayId
+### SetCopiedFromWayUuid

-`func (o *SchemasWayPopulatedResponse) SetCopiedFromWayId(v string)`
+`func (o *SchemasWayPopulatedResponse) SetCopiedFromWayUuid(v string)`

-SetCopiedFromWayId sets CopiedFromWayId field to given value.
+SetCopiedFromWayUuid sets CopiedFromWayUuid field to given value.

-### SetCopiedFromWayIdNil
+### SetCopiedFromWayUuidNil

-`func (o *SchemasWayPopulatedResponse) SetCopiedFromWayIdNil(b bool)`
+`func (o *SchemasWayPopulatedResponse) SetCopiedFromWayUuidNil(b bool)`

- SetCopiedFromWayIdNil sets the value for CopiedFromWayId to be an explicit nil
+ SetCopiedFromWayUuidNil sets the value for CopiedFromWayUuid to be an explicit nil

-### UnsetCopiedFromWayId
+### UnsetCopiedFromWayUuid
-`func (o *SchemasWayPopulatedResponse) UnsetCopiedFromWayId()`
+`func (o *SchemasWayPopulatedResponse) UnsetCopiedFromWayUuid()`

-UnsetCopiedFromWayId ensures that no value is present for CopiedFromWayId, not even an explicit nil
+UnsetCopiedFromWayUuid ensures that no value is present for CopiedFromWayUuid, not even an explicit nil
 ### GetCreatedAt

 `func (o *SchemasWayPopulatedResponse) GetCreatedAt() string`